rainavyas/prepend_acoustic_attack/README.md

 - `attack_method`: What form of acoustic attack to learn.
 For this paper, we always use `audio-raw`.
 - `clip_val` : The maximum amplitude (for imperceptibility) of the attack audio segment.
 Set to `0.02` in the paper.
 - `attack_size` : The number of audio frames in the adversarial audio segment.
 Standard setting is `10,240`, which is equivalent to 0.64 seconds of adversarial audio, for audio sampled at 16kHz.
 - `data_name` : The dataset on which the universal attack is to be trained / evaluated.
 Note that training is on the validation split of the dataset.
+A list of datasets can also be passed here for certain functionalities at test time.
 - `task` : This can either be `transcribe` or `translate`.
 This specifies the task that the Whisper model is required to do.
 Note that `translate` is only possible for the multi-lingual models.
 - `language`: The source audio language.
 By default is `en`.